Jonathan India Preview, Player Props: Reds vs. Cardinals

 Jonathan India At The Plate

-- In 38 games this season (32.5%), India has picked up an RBI, and in 13 of those games (11.1%) he had more than one.
-He has also driven in three or more of his team's runs in five contests.
+- In 33.1% of his games this year, India has tallied at least one RBI.
+In 14 of those games (11.9%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.

+- He has scored in 50.0% of his games this year, with two or more runs scored in 11.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.